The integration of variable generation and storage into electricity capacity markets: Risk metrics

-Typically, for a large system, the effect on the overall state of the system---as measured by the risk metric of interest---of the addition or subtraction of a single unit of resource is small.
-The optimality of the state of the system (by some criterion) is characterised by some appropriate form of \emph{equilibrium} with respect to \emph{marginal}, i.e.\ \emph{relatively small}, variations in that overall state caused by the addition or subtraction of individual resources.
+Typically, for a large system, the effect on its overall state---as measured by the risk metric---of the addition or subtraction of a single unit of resource is small.
+The optimality of the state of the system (by some criterion) is typically characterised by some form of \emph{equilibrium} with respect to \emph{marginal}, i.e.\ \emph{relatively small}, variations in that overall state caused by the addition or subtraction of individual resources.
 So as to obtain a reasonable and tractable economic theory, we require continuity and smoothness assumptions with respect to such marginal variations.
-The \emph{continuity assumption} is that of the reasonably continuous availability of capacity, i.e.\ that the state of the macroscopic system, as for example measured by the risk metric~$\rho$, may be varied continuously---at least to a good approximation---by the addition or subtraction of individual units of capacity-providing resource.
-In large systems this is a reasonable approximation and one which is usually made in practice in the design of current capacity markets.
-An exception occurs where we are considering some very large individual resource, such as perhaps a large nuclear plant; however, as we discuss in Section~\ref{sec:capacity-markets}, it is straightforward to deal with a small number of such large contributions.
-The \emph{smoothness assumption} is that, for any set of resources~$\R$, the reduction in risk $\rho(\R) - \rho(\R \cup \{i\})$ resulting from the addition of some further marginal (i.e.\ small) resource~$i$ to the set~$\R$ is, to a good approximation, unchanged by \emph{small} variations in the set~$\R$.
-More formally this may be expressed by the requirement that, for any small resource~$j$ (representing the above variation in the set~$\R$) and for further small resource~$i$, we have to a good approximation that
+The \emph{continuity assumption} is that of reasonably continuous availability of capacity, i.e.\ that the state of the macroscopic system may be varied continuously---at least to a good approximation---by the addition or subtraction of individual units of capacity-providing resource.
+In large systems this is a reasonable approximation which is usually made in the design of current capacity markets.
+An exception occurs when considering some very large individual resource, e.g.\ a large nuclear plant; however, it is straightforward to deal with a small number of such large contributions---see Section~\ref{sec:capacity-markets}.
+The \emph{smoothness assumption} is that, for any set of resources~$\R$, the reduction in risk $\rho(\R) - \rho(\Ri)$ resulting from the addition of some further marginal resource~$i$ to the set~$\R$ (where, for simplicity, we denote the resulting set of resources by $\Ri$) is, to a good approximation, unchanged by \emph{small} variations in the set~$\R$.
+More formally, this is the requirement that, for any small resource~$j$ (representing the above variation in the set~$\R$) and for any further small resource~$i$, to a good approximation